crosstheages/public-data/patch-notes-blast.md

   - fixed a few display issues with the Leaderboard.
 - Profile
   - Fixed an issue with some success not being claimable if a higher threshold was already claimed.

-### Known issues

-- Gameplay
-  - There is some performance issue on some devices with lags and impossibility to play cards.
-We are actively working on a setting to reduce effect quality and allow you to play as well as reduce overheating and battery consumption.
-  - There is a missing popup on event duels when you try to surrender before turn 9.
-You won't be able to surrender but nothing will be displayed.
-  - At the end of a ranked duel, you will have 2 unlocker chests displayed but you will receive only one, as expected.
-  - Cards that have an animation level as skin will appear as invisible in your hand and on the board.
-Remove the skin to see the card better.
-- Merge
-  - There is a display issue with cards on the Merge screen not impacting the craft.
-- Collection
-  - The global collection display doesn't show past the the initial loading.

 ## 0.24.15141 Patch